 Small Area Plans (SAP) and Sector Plans are long-range plans focused on a specific area.
 They typically cover the same topics as the City's comprehensive plan.
 The smaller scale allows stakeholders and public engagement to be the focus of the planning process.
-Their geographic bounds are shown on Page 7-6.
-The high priority plan projects are shown on Page 7-7 and 7-8.
-The City of Tulsa and Tulsa Planning Office created the Vibrant Neighborhoods Partnership to work closely with selected low- and moderate-income neighborhoods to create short-term, high-impact capital projects and other neighborhood improvements.
+Their geographic bounds are shown on Page 7-7.
+The high priority plan projects are shown on Page 7-8 and 7-9.
+The City of Tulsa, with specific assistance from the Planning Office created the Vibrant Neighborhoods Partnership to work closely with selected low-and moderate-income neighborhoods to create short-term, high-impact capital projects and other neighborhood improvements.
+In addition, 80 Neighborhood Conditions Index reports were created and released in 2023 using a data-oriented approach to guide the equitable investment of resources throughout the City and to assist residents in identifying assets and opportunities for improvement in their neighborhoods.
+These reports cover every neighborhood in the city.

 These plans include collaboration with various city departments and external stakeholders, and funds are needed to implement the actions swiftly.